stevennyman/webbt/README.md

 # WebBT for Firefox

-The Polyfill extension enables Web Bluetooth in Firefox on Windows 10 and Windows 11.
+This extension enables Web Bluetooth in Firefox on Windows 10 and Windows 11.
 See [Credits](#credits) for details about the history of this repository including the origin of this fork.

 ## Installation

 1. You need to have Windows 10 Creators Update (version 1703 / build 15063) or newer, and Firefox 128 or newer.
     * Note: reading `txPower` requires Windows 10 version 2004 (build 19041) or newer.
-2. Run the provided installer (coming soon)
+2. Install [the WebBT Firefox extension](https://addons.mozilla.org/firefox/addon/webbt/) and run the provided [WebBT server installer](https://github.com/stevennyman/webbt/releases/latest).

 That's it!
 Enjoy Web Bluetooth in Firefox :-)

-## Developing

-1. Open the Visual Studio solution and compile the project.
-2. Open the Inno Setup (`.iss`) file and compile and run the installer.
-3. Install the extension into Firefox using `about:debugging`.
-4. (Optional) Names for GATT characteristics, descriptors, and services can be updated/synchronized with the Bluetooth SIG assigned numbers by updating the `Bluetooth_SIG_UUIDs` submodule then running `update_uuids.py`.

 ## Troubleshooting